-CHICAGO, April 3, 2013 /PRNewswire/ -- JBT Corporation (NYSE: JBT) announced today that its JBT AeroTech business has been awarded service contracts totaling more than $7 million by the United States Air Force to support their fleet of Halvorsen 25K Loaders.
-The contracts continue through March 2014.
+CHICAGO, April 11, 2011 /PRNewswire/ -- JBT Corporation (NYSE: JBT) announced today that its JBT AeroTech business has been awarded service contracts totaling nearly $7 million by the United States Air Force to support their fleet of Halvorsen 25K Loaders.
+The contracts continue through March 2012.

-"We are very proud to continue supporting the mission critical engineering and logistics needs of the U.S. Air Force through our Halvorsen program," said John Lee, Vice President and Division Manager, JBT AeroTech.
+"We are very proud to support the mission critical engineering and logistics needs of the U.S. Air Force through our Halvorsen program," said John Lee, Vice President and Division Manager, JBT AeroTech.
 "The Halvorsen 25K Loader has proven to be extremely reliable under the most rigorous and demanding of conditions."

 This release contains forward-looking statements as defined in the Private Securities Litigation Reform Act of 1995.
 Forward-looking statements are information of a non-historical nature and are subject to risks and uncertainties that are beyond the Company's ability to control.
 These risks and uncertainties are described under the caption "Risk Factors" in the Company's Annual Report on Form 10-K filed by the Company with the Securities and Exchange Commission that may be accessed on the Company's website.
 The Company cautions shareholders and prospective investors that actual results may differ materially from those indicated by the forward-looking statements.